-QantasLink flights are mostly operated by Dash-8-Q400 turbo-prop and Cobham Aviation-operated Boeing B717-200 jet aircraft.
+QantasLink flights are mostly operated by Dash-8-Q400 turbo-prop aircraft with the occasional Cobham Aviation-operated Boeing B717-200 jet aircraft.

 Rockhampton Airport also sees a lot of ad-hoc and heavy-lift charter arrivals, particularly in association with various Australian, Singaporean, and American military exercises, where various military fixed-wing and helicopter aircraft can also be seen.

-Exiting the terminal on foot and heading south past the Qantas Freight and Virgin Australia Freight sheds, spotters will find a nice area for watching aircraft which included a recently installed viewing platform that has been constructed by the Rockhampton Regional Council from a donated set of aircraft stairs.
+Exiting the terminal on foot and heading south past the Qantas Freight and Virgin Australia Freight sheds, spotters will find a nice area for watching aircraft which includes two recently installed viewing platform that has been constructed by the Rockhampton Regional Council from donated sets of aircraft stairs.

 Moving towards the main apron access gate can allow for further unobstructed views at ground-level either through or over the fence.
 Heavy aircraft also park in front of this area – at very close quarters.